michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 30. And his servants carried him in a chariot dead from Megiddo, and brought him to Jerusalem, and buried him in his own sepulchre.
 And the people of the land took Jehoahaz the son of Josiah, and anointed him, and made him king in his father’s stead.

 31. Jehoahaz was twenty and three years old when he began to reign; and he reigned three months in Jerusalem.
-And his mother’s name was Hamutal, the daughter of Jeremiah of Libnah.Jehoahaz: also called, Shallum
+And his mother’s name was Hamutal, the daughter of Jeremiah of Libnah.

 32. And he did that which was evil in the sight of the Lord, according to all that his fathers had done.

-33. And Pharaoh–nechoh put him in bands at Riblah in the land of Hamath, that he might not reign in Jerusalem; and put the land to a tribute of an hundred talents of silver, and a talent of gold.that…: or, because he reignedput the…: Heb. set a fine upon the land
+33. And Pharaoh–nechoh put him in bands at Riblah in the land of Hamath, that he might not reign in Jerusalem; and put the land to a tribute of an hundred talents of silver, and a talent of gold.

 34. And Pharaoh–nechoh made Eliakim the son of Josiah king in the room of Josiah his father, and turned his name to Jehoiakim, and took Jehoahaz away: and he came to Egypt, and died there.